oleksandr-kravchenko/twitter-account-registrator/README.md

 There are different subscription options 1 month ($50), 6 months ($150), 12 months ($250)

 Time to create one account: 2-10 minutes.
 It depends on the speed of captcha solving by rucapcha service.
-You can run at least 100 threads - the template works on requests - the resource consumption is minimal!
+You can run at least 100 threads(ZennoBOX has a limit of 20 for all projects) - the template works on requests - the resource consumption is minimal!

 ## You can buy a Twitter account registrar by contacting the contacts below: